Later life of Winston Churchill

-Winston Churchill's Conservative Party lost the July 1945 general election, forcing him to step down as Prime Minister of the United Kingdom.
+The Conservative Party led by Winston Churchill lost the July 1945 general election, forcing him to step down as Prime Minister of the United Kingdom.
 For six years he served as the Leader of the Opposition.
 During these years he continued to influence world affairs.
 In 1946 he gave his "Iron Curtain" speech which spoke of the expansionist policies of the Soviet Union and the creation of the Eastern Bloc; Churchill also argued strongly for British independence from the European Coal and Steel Community; he saw this as a Franco-German project and Britain still had an empire.
 In the General Election of 1951, Labour was defeated.

 Churchill became Prime Minister for a second time.
 He continued to lead Britain but was to suffer increasingly from health problems.
 Aware that he was slowing down both physically and mentally, he resigned in April 1955.
 He continued to sit as MP for Woodford until he retired from politics in 1964.
 Churchill died on 24 January 1965 and was granted the honour of a state funeral.
 He was buried in his family plot in St Martin's Church, Bladon, near to where he was born at Blenheim Palace.